heymumford/Samstraumr/Samstraumr/docs/proposals/SamstraumrTestingStrategy.md

 ## 💡 **Rebranding Old, Boring Testing Terms**

-Before we jump into the fun part, let’s give some of those dusty old testing terms a makeover, TBD-style.
+If I read one more document about the power of unit testing, I'll need to go for a long walk and do some breathing exercises.
+So before we jump into the fun part, let’s give some of those dusty old testing terms a makeover, TBD-style.
 Here’s how we’re renaming the usual suspects:

 | Old Term               | New TBD Term                                 | What It Really Means                                                  |
 |------------------------|----------------------------------------------|-----------------------------------------------------------------------|